 - Extra underwear and a sweatshirt or sweater.

 - Reading materials, board games, or comfort items such as favorite blanket or pillow.

-Yes.
-Both the acute care and intensive care units have phones in the hallway that are available to patients.
+A: Yes.
+Both the acute care and intensive care units have phones that are available to patients.
 Patients can make and receive calls between 7:30 a.m. and 11 p.m., except when group therapy is in session.